Welcome to the NSC

 - When you have finished filling your holding tank, insert the pump-out nozzle and empty the tank again.
 (Note: many people repeat Steps 5 & 6 to ensure that the holding tank is as clean as possible.
 At the end of the season, you might flush your holding tank three times just to be sure.)

-To protect the environment and the water quality of the Ottawa River, refuelling at your slip is strictly prohibited.
-All refuelling must be done at the Service Docks, where special equipment is available to deal with accidental spills.
+To protect the environment and the water quality of the Ottawa River, refueling at your slip is strictly prohibited.
+All refueling must be done at the Service Docks, where special equipment is available to deal with accidental spills.

 Cranes